pjh/kubernetes-the-hard-way/docs/09b-bootstrapping-windows-workers.md

 choco install -y git 7zip notepadplusplus
 ```

-After installing this software, a reboot is recommended to ensure that the
+After installing this software, reboot to ensure that the environment variables
+set previously as well as the PATH for the newly installed software will be
-executables will be on your PATH for all your PowerShell instances:
+available for all PowerShell instances:

-TODO: set up permanent environment variables at this step, so they'll be
-available to all subsequent PowerShell instances?

 ```
 Restart-Computer -Force
 ```

+Reconnect to the instances after the reboot and continue with the following
+steps.

 ### Create the "pause image"